Six reasons why you should always record online classes

 2. After you launch your class, a setting screen pops out.
 Test your camera and microphone and other settings.
 Click on ‘I’m good to go’ once you’ve changed the settings.

-3. Check if recording is on.
+3. Check if the recording is on.
 Take the pointer at the bottom of the screen.

 4. WizIQ Virtual Classroom gives you an option to pause and resume recording as and when required.
 You can pause and later resume live screen capturing even during the class.